cuinjune/home-screen/README.md

 <img src="screenshot4.jpg" width="250"/>

-Icons are kind of too small and it will motivate the user to clean unused apps.
+While still useable, the user will notice the icons are now too small and will feel an urge to clean up unused apps.

 ## Future Works